DappCoderr/Cadence-fun-frontend/public/modules/Module 3/Lesson 5.md

 ---
-title: Lesson 5 - Withdraw Function
+Lesson 5 - Withdraw Function
 ---

 Great job!
 Now you have your Knight NFT stored in your collection.
 But what if you want to take a special NFT out for a spin?
 Maybe you want to trade it for something else, or even sell it on a marketplace!
 That's where the withdraw function comes in!